Safiye Ali

 Safiye Ali (2 February 1894 – 5 July 1952) or Hatice Safiye Ali was a Turkish physician.
-She was the second female doctor in the Republic of Turkey.
+She was the first female doctor in the Republic of Turkey.
 She graduated from the Robert College in Istanbul.
 She treated soldiers in the Balkan Wars, World War I, and the Turkish War of Independence.
 She studied medicine in Germany in 1916 and opened her office in Istanbul in 1923.

 Safiye researched maternal and infant health.
 She was also the first woman to teach medicine in Turkey.

 Early life

 Safiye Ali was born in Istanbul to Emine Hasene Hanım (her mother) and Ali Kırat Pasha (her father).
 Her father died while she was young, and she was raised in the house of her grandfather, Sheikh Hacı Emin Pasha of Mecca.

 Education

 In 1916, Safiye graduated from Arnavutköy American College for Girls and was sent to the University of Würzburg (Julius-Maximilians-Universität) at Würzburg.
 Her education was partly funded by the Ottoman Ministry of Education.
 During her studies, she took lessons in philosophy and history.

 The Bavarian Ministry of Education in Germany did not initially issue the necessary papers for Safiye to take the physical exam (her first medical exam) because she was a graduate of the American College.
 However, she eventually took the exam in 1918 and graduated in 1921, becoming a physician.
 After briefly returning to Istanbul, she then returned to Germany once again to specialize in gynecology and pediatrics.
 During this time, she married her husband, Dr. Ferdinand Krekeler, who later adopted the name of Ferdi Ali.